Denis-7242/Leetcode-DSA-Soln/7.Reverse integer/README.md

 }
 ## ▶️ How to Run

+1. Ensure you have Java installed on your system
-1. Save the code in a file called `Main.java`
+2. Save both classes in `Main.java`
+3. Open terminal in the file location
-2. Compile the program:
+4. Compile the program:
     ```bash
     javac Main.java
     ```
-3. Run the program:
+5. Run the program:
     ```bash
     java Main
     ```

+Note: The program requires Java 8 or higher.

-## ✅ Example Output
+## ✨ Example Output
 ```
 input: 123 -> output: 321
 input: -456 -> output: -654
 input: 1534236469 -> output: 0
 ```

-## 📝 Key Notes
+## 🔑 Key Notes
 - Uses long during reversal to detect overflow
 - Returns 0 if the reversed integer goes outside the 32-bit signed range
 - Works for both positive and negative integers